An RV Bathroom Remodel For Under $125? Yes, It’s Possible

 Step 3: Accessories

-- Toothbrush holder: $5.00
+- Toothbrush holder: $7.00

-To complete the new look I purchased some new towels and a new toothbrush holder.
-I found the perfect towels on sale at Target.
-They had a grey background to match the walls and an attractive yellow pattern that added a pop of color.
+To complete the look, I purchased some new towels and a toothbrush holder.
+I found towels with a grey background to match the walls and an attractive yellow pattern to add a pop of color.

 Finally, I placed a giant sea shell that we recently found on the beach in the corner of the counter for decoration.

 Total cost for the project: About $122 (or less, if you already own some of the tools)